mediamonks/transition-component/packages/muban-transition-component/README.md

 ...
 setup({ refs }) {
   useTransitionController(refs.self, {
-    registerTransitionController: true, // Whether or not you want to be able to access your controller from the transition-context
+    // Whether or not you want to be able to access your controller from the transition-context,
+    // defaults to `true`.
+    registerTransitionController: true,
     refs: {
       // Any refs that will be forwarded to the `setupTransitionInTimelin` and `setupTransitionOutTimeline` functions },